Collective Redress – Lessons from Around the Globe

 Wednesday 8 November 2023, 17:00 – 18:20 CET

-This session will focus on lessons learnt from digital rights cases brought in EU Member States which already had established procedural frameworks and legal cultures around collective redress prior to the entry into force of the Representative Actions Directive.
+During this session, we focused on lessons learnt from digital rights cases brought in EU Member States which already had established procedural frameworks and legal cultures around collective redress prior to the entry into force of the Representative Actions Directive.
 Among these, the case led by The Privacy Collective against Oracle and Salesforce for unlawfully collecting and processing the personal data of internet users in the Netherlands, and the Facebook data breach class action case in Ireland led by Digital Rights Ireland (DRI).

 1. What collective redress mechanisms and legal frameworks exist in the jurisdictions where these cases were brought?